 To forecast the cost of this assessment project, the methodology used segregates the costs to complete assessment into a fixed component per planned in-line pipeline(s) and a variable component which is dependent upon the number of miles to be assessed during the run.
 The fixed component includes the installation of launch receive facilities, the mobilization and demobilization of in-line inspection vendors, and four (4) verification excavations per in-line inspection run.
 The variable component includes the costs to retrofit the pipeline (i.e. replace main line valves, install barred tees, and complete capital replacement to address pipeline not fit for service) and an incremental cost to in-line inspection vendors for inspection of a great number of miles of pipeline.
-To develop the cost to apply to the forecast activity in the baseline assessment plan, the adjusted recorded costs for this activity and the number of in-line inspection pipelines and the miles of high consequence area (HCA) pipeline assessed were used in conjunction with the costs to perform in-line inspection and perform excavations as follows (recorded data is from BC 312 which captures this activity).
+To develop the cost to apply to the forecast activity in the baseline assessment plan, the adjusted recorded costs for this activity and the number of in-line inspection with the costs to perform in-line inspection and perform excavations as follows (recorded data is from BC 312 which captures this activity).

+BUDGET NO.

+00276.02

-PROJECT TITLE BUDGET NO. Gas Transmission Pipeline Replacement/ Externally Driven Line 36-7-PI Retrofit 00276.02 WITNESS Raymond Stanford IN SERVICE DATE 08/31/2011
+IN SERVICE DATE 08/31/2011